aionescu/dynasty/README.md

   <img src="assets/logo.png" alt="Dynasty Logo" width="150" height="150"/>
 </div>

-Dynasty is an interpreted, dynamically-typed, lazily evaluated, purely functional programming language.
+Dynasty is a dynamically-typed, lazily evaluated, purely functional programming language that compiles to JavaScript.

 ## Examples

-You can find some test programs in the [examples](examples) folder.
+You can find some Dynasty programs in the [examples](examples) folder.

-The most interesting one is the [Brainfuck interpreter](examples/bf/bf.dy).
+The most interesting one is the [Brainfuck interpreter](examples/bf.dy).

 ## Building & running